The role of a PRRC under the MDR

 Who can be a PRRC?

-Article 15(1) of the MDR and the IVDR calls for a person possessing the requisite expertise in the field of medical devices, which is defined as qualifications that are demonstrated by either:
+Article 15(1) of the EU MDR and the IVDR requires a person with expertise in the field of medical devices, which is defined as qualifications that are demonstrated by either:

 (b) four years of professional experience in regulatory affairs or in quality management systems relating to medical devices.

-While formal qualification is easily documented with a diploma or certificate, professional experience in medical device regulatory affairs or in quality management systems (referring to experience gained in the EU) has to be demonstrated as well.
-Qualification based on professional experience has to be substantiated with documents such as a work contract, organisation chart, training evidence or internal records such as document releases.
+While formal qualification is easily proven with a diploma or certificate, professional experience in medical device regulatory affairs or in quality management systems (referring to experience gained in the EU) has to be demonstrated with documents such as a work contract, organization chart, training evidence or internal records such as document releases.

-In the additional guidance document MDCG 2019-7, the EU Medical Device Coordination Group clarifies how to interpret Article 15.
-With regard to the required qualifications, the guidance adds that, for the purpose of fulfilling the requirements in Article 15(1), qualifications acquired outside the EU should have been recognised by an EU Member State as equivalent to the corresponding qualification in the EU.
+Guidance document MDCG 2019-7 clarifies that, for the purpose of fulfilling the requirements in Article 15(1), qualifications acquired outside the EU should have been recognized by an EU Member State as equivalent to the corresponding qualification in the EU.

 Can a company have more than one PRRC?

-What are the responsibilities of a PRRC under the MDR?
+What are the responsibilities of a PRRC under the EU MDR?

-Article 15(3) of the EU MDR outlines the requirements and responsibilities of the PRRC.
-The PRRC of a manufacturer is responsible for ensuring that:
+Article 15(3) of the EU MDR outlines the responsibilities of the PRRC, which entail ensuring that:

 (a) the conformity of the devices is appropriately checked, in accordance with the quality management system under which the devices are manufactured, before a device is released;